 #1: Video is engaging.

-Even the most interesting place of employment is bound to sound boring after three days of do’s and don’ts.
-Video can capture the attention of a disengaged audience, ensuring that they’re receiving the information they need in a manner that resonates with them.
+Even the most compelling digital workspaces are bound to feel dull after several days of do’s and don’ts.
+Video can capture the attention of any disengaged audience, ensuring that they receive the information they need in a manner that resonates with them.

-Video isn’t just more interesting, it also makes information easier to ingest.
-People play closer attention to video than text.
-55 percent of people say that they consume video more thoroughly than any other type of information; text is skimmable, while video engages their full attention.
+Video isn’t just more interesting, it also makes information easier to process.
+People pay closer attention to video than text.
+55 percent of people say that they consume video more thoroughly than any other type of information; text is skimmable, but video engages full attention.

 #2: Video tells a good story.

 People love stories.
 From cave paintings to modern cinema, we’ve used storytelling to entertain and educate.
-You’ve probably heard the saying, “Don’t tell me, show me.”
+You’ve probably heard the phrase, “Show; don’t tell.”
 Video is the best way to show your new employees what it means to be a part of your organization.

-Additionally, video gives you the opportunity to facilitate a discussion about your company’s culture as well as the new employee’s role.
-After showing the video, you can ask the employee about what they saw and if they have any questions.
+Video also helps you promote discussion about your company’s culture, including the new employee’s role.
+After sharing a video, you can ask the employee about what they saw to see if they have any further questions.
+This helps reduce knowledge gaps down the line.

 #3: Video ensures that your message is consistent.

-Whether your company brings new employees on board every few weeks or every few years, there’s always a risk that they’re getting inconsistent messaging.
-Maybe the trainer is out, or maybe there are different trainers for different locations, or maybe you don’t even have a trainer at all and simply rely on whoever’s available.
+Whether your company brings in new employees every few weeks or every few years, there’s always a risk that they’ll receive inconsistent messaging.
+Maybe the trainer is out, or maybe there are different trainers for different locations, or maybe you don’t have a trainer at all and simply rely on whoever’s available.

-Video is unaffected by outside influences— it’s the same, day after day, regardless of the weather or someone’s mood.
-This ensures that your new hires will get the congruent information, no matter what.
+Video is unaffected by outside influences—it’s the same, day after day, regardless of the weather or a particular person’s mood.
+This ensures that all your new hires will get consistent information, no matter the circumstances.

 #4: Video is fun.